 Packing light is one of the top questions I get about my RTW career break.
 We all know that person who drags a mammoth rolling suitcase on vacation and many of us have encountered the smelly guy who brags about only carrying a daypack.
 I like to think that there’s a happy medium that anyone can accomplish.

 - Don’t let your toiletries get out of control.
 Chances are, if you’re going to be gone for a year, you’re going to have to replenish your shampoo etc anyway.
-I pack 2 oz bottles and then repurchase every few months.
+I pack 2 oz bottles and then repurchase every few months or refill when staying in a hotel.

 - Bring what you’ll use.
 Don’t let the “experts” say what you can and can’t pack.
 If a blow dryer is really important to you, then buy a travel one and bring it.
 Besides, I’ll probably ask to borrow it! ;) My “Packing Nazi” no-no item is a pair of jeans.